pascaldevink/php-commons/README.md

 Installation
 ------------

-PHP Commons will be available at pearhub shortly.
-Untill then, download it from github or do a:

-    git submodule git://github.com/pascaldevink/php-commons.git
+PHP Commons can be installed using composer:
+    "require": {
+        "pascaldevink/php-commons": "dev-master"
+    }

 Usage
 -----